stormpath/stormpath-sdk-spec/specifications/api_auth.md

 accept an HTTP request object of some sort.

-### BasicRequestAuthenticator
+### ApiKeyAuthenticator

 This class should authenticate HTTP Basic Auth requests.
+Meaning that this is usually used when your HTTP Request has the Basic Authorization scheme.
+The Basic Authentication Request object MUST take ApiKeyId and ApiKeySecret field.
+The Basic Authentication Result MUST return an object with an account and api key.

 #### Methods